cockroachdb/docs/v22.2/ui-insights-page.md

 Transaction executions with the **High Contention** insight are transactions that experienced [contention](transactions.html#transaction-contention).

-- **Transaction Execution ID**: The execution ID of the latest execution with the transaction fingerprint.
+- **Latest Transaction Execution ID**: The execution ID of the latest execution with the transaction fingerprint.
 - **Transaction Fingerprint ID**: The transaction fingerprint ID of the latest transaction execution.
 - **Transaction Execution**: The transaction fingerprint of the latest transaction execution.
 - **Insights**: The insight for the transaction execution.